0xcapp3/HYDRA/README.md

 *Individual project for the IoT course 2022 at La Sapienza University of Rome*

-The project was born from the need ... .
-To solve that problem ... .

 ## Introduction

 Welcome to HYDRA project!

-This project is an advanced and fully automated hydroponic system for growing plants in a soilless medium using nutrient-rich water.
+This project is an advanced and fully automated hydroponic monitoring system for growing plants in a soilless medium using nutrient-rich water.
 The system utilizes a range of sensors and actuators to monitor and control the growing environment, ensuring optimal conditions for the plants at all times.

 The system includes a pH sensor to measure the acidity or alkalinity of the nutrient solution, a BMP280 sensor to measure temperature and atmospheric pressure, an LED semaphore to signal when conditions are outside of the optimal range, and an OLED display to provide real-time information about the growing environment.